awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 ### Updating your Bucket Policy

-To update the S3 bucket policy to grant **read** access to the IAM role used by Amazon Athena, and **write** access to the IAM role used by AWS Fargate, follow these steps:
+To update the S3 bucket policy to grant **read** access to the IAM role used by Amazon Athena, and **write** access to the Data Access IAM role used by AWS Fargate, follow these steps:

 1. Access the application UI via the **WebUIUrl** displayed in the _Outputs_ tab for the stack.